 For something simple and classic, try their Eggs on Toast ($8).
 For something a little more elaborate and Insta-worthy, go for their Pancakes Stack ($15) which comes with bananas, honey and ricotta cheese.

 32. The Lokal

 The Lokal is an Australian-inspired cafe which serves up both local and western brunch options.
-Perfect if you have a large group who cant decide what they want to eat or picky eaters.
+Perfect if you have a large group who can't decide what they want to eat or picky eaters.

 The cafe also serves up breakfast from 9am to 3.30pm so late starts are totally acceptable here.

-If you’re like me and like to customise your own breakfast, go for their Pimp My Breakfast option where you can choose between a wide variety of breakfast options such as eggs, smashed avocado, vanilla yogurt and even kimchi.
+If you’re like me and like to customise your own breakfast, go for their Pimp My Breakfast option where you can choose between a wide variety of breakfast options such as eggs, smashed avocado, vanilla yoghurt and even kimchi.